jiayijchen/jiayijchen.github.io/blog.md

   _Reviewing HTML & CSS and structuring content on a webpage_

   ### Onboarding: Sprint 2
+  Lots of Grasshopper and our first "project".
+We had to structure the content of a webpage using HTML and CSS.
+This wasn't too challenging, as the project page explained everything step-by-step, but it was nice to see how the webpage changed with each piece of code added.

   _Questions for the blog:_
   > What is something you wish you could do but currently do not have the coding skills to accomplish?